 The Company's clients are pharmaceutical and biotechnology companies within the life sciences industry to which it provides debt capital.
 The Investment Manager is highly experienced in this area with a strong track record of meeting the capital needs of its clients.
 The Investment Manager meets regularly with the management teams of current and prospective investee companies to enhance relationships and to understand their views and capital requirements.

 The Directors receive updates from the Investment Manager on the companies within its investment portfolio at all Board meetings, and outside of meetings as appropriate.

-Further information on the Company's engagement with investee companies during the year, including case studies regarding their products, is set out on pages 7 to 15.
+Further information on the Company's engagement with investee companies during the year is set out on pages 6 to 15.